pmeinhardt/huck-up/README.md

    empty `ssh` file onto the boot partition to
    [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).

-2. **Get your Pi up.** Push the card into your Pi and power it up.
+2. **🔌 Get your Pi up.** Push the card into your Pi and power it up.

-3. **Connect your Pi.** Your Raspberry Pi needs to be connected to your local network.
+3. **🔗 Connect your Pi.** Your Raspberry Pi needs to be connected to your local network.
 Just hook it up to your router with an ethernet cable if you have one, or else configure [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/).

-4. **Install Ansible.** On your local machine, install [Ansible](http://docs.ansible.com/ansible/intro_installation.html).
+4. **⚙ Install Ansible.** On your local machine, install [Ansible](http://docs.ansible.com/ansible/intro_installation.html).
    Alternatively you can also run the huck-up playbook directly on your Pi.

-5. **Clone this repo…**
+5. **📦 Clone this repo…**
    `git clone https://github.com/pmeinhardt/huck-up.git && cd huck-up`

 ## Provisioning